franck-gaspoz/CommandLine.NetCore/CommandLine.NetCore/README.md

 `1.0.7` - 01/12/2023
 - add global option `--no-color` that turn off ansi/vt outputs
+- fix auto syntax -h was not passing global arguments

 `1.0.6` - 01/11/2023
 - fix MAJOR bug in command options parsing.
 Were not recongnized correctly